AliTVTeam/AliTV-perl-interface/README.md

 # DESCRIPTION

-The script creates the required JSON file to run AliTV.
+The script creates the required JSON file for AliTV.
 The output file is required to load into the AliTV website to use AliTV for the visualization of multiple whole genome alignments.